Ty Gibbs: 2022

 On July 24, 2022, 23XI Racing announced that Gibbs would make his NASCAR Cup Series debut at the 2022 M&M's Fan Appreciation 400 at Pocono the same day, driving the No. 45 car as a fill-in for the original driver, Kurt Busch.
 Busch was not cleared by NASCAR to race after suffering from concussion-like symptoms following a crash during qualifying.
 Gibbs finished 16th in the race.
 Three days later, he would be announced to fill in again for Busch in the Verizon 200 at Indianapolis, where he finished 17th.
-In the FireKeepers Casino 400 at Michigan, Gibbs scored his first career top-10 with a 10th place finish, but finished 36th the following week at Richmond after an engine failure.
-Gibbs filled in for Busch during the last two regular season races at Watkins Glen and Daytona, in which he finished 26th and 13th respectively.
+In the FireKeepers Casino 400 at Michigan, Gibbs scored his first career top-10 with a 10th place finish, but finished 36th the following week at Richmond after an engine failure, but he surpassed his late father Coy.
+Gibbs filled in for Busch during the last two regular season races at Watkins Glen and Daytona, in which he finished 26th and 13th, respectively.
 On August 31, it was announced that he would swap rides with teammate Bubba Wallace and drive the No. 23 car starting at Darlington; Wallace went to the No. 45 to help the team's owners' championship efforts.
 At the Texas playoff race, Gibbs veered into Ty Dillon on pit road, nearly sending Dillon towards a NASCAR official and a group of pit crew members; he was subsequently fined US$75,000 and the No. 23 was docked 25 owner points.
 Gibbs would end up missing the last race of his fill-in role for 23XI, the 2022 NASCAR Cup Series Championship Race, due to the death of his father Coy and was replaced by Daniel Hemric.

 2023

 In 2023, Gibbs joined the NASCAR Cup Series on a full-time basis, driving the newly rebranded No. 54 for Joe Gibbs Racing.
+Despite missing the playoffs, Gibbs achieved four top-five finishes and earned the NASCAR Rookie of the Year title.

+2024: First playoff appearance

+Gibbs scored his first career pole at the 2024 Coca-Cola 600, and his second at Pocono.
+Despite not winning a race during the regular season, he stayed consistent enough to make the playoffs.
+Gibbs was eliminated from the playoffs at the conclusion of the Round of 16.
+After poor finishes in the final five races of the season, Gibbs finished the year fifteenth in the final point standings, a career best.